My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 You can take in the views in a couple of hours, but you could easily spend longer here exploring the coastal paths or the shops, or having lunch in one of the cute pubs.

-Footpaths in full bloom around Solva
+Footpaths in full bloom with pink foxgloves around Solva

-9/ St David’s
+Lunchtime – St David’s

 St David’s is the UK’s smallest city, home to only about 1600 people.
 It’s named after St David, the patron saint of Wales, and is said to be where he was laid to rest.

-The main attraction is St David’s Cathedral, which is what gives this tiny place its city status.
 It’s a stunning building, resplendent with ornate ceilings and a magnificent tower – a proper, full-sized cathedral that feels completely out of place in this village-sized community.

 The shrine to St David has been a place of pilgrimage since the 12th century and is said to be where the saint’s bones are kept.
 Entry to the cathedral is free.